Aphrodite of Knidos – The Most Copied Statue in the World

 Uffizi Gallery, Florence, Italy

-The Medici Venus, a Hellenistic marble sculpture of the Greek goddess of love Aphrodite, is a 1st-century BC marble copy, which could have been made in Athens, in the style of the Aphrodite of Knidos.
+The Medici Venus, a Hellenistic marble sculpture of the Greek goddess of love Aphrodite, is a 1st-century BC marble copy, which may have been made in Athens, in the style of the Aphrodite of Knidos.

 On the base of the statue are engraved the words: